reactiveui/website/input/blog/2018-05-09-reactiveui-v8.0.1-released.md

 author: Geoffrey Huntley
 ---

 Elijah Reva noticed a `net461` regression that affected Windows Presentation Foundation and Windows Forms.
-During the netstandard refactor we missed renaming a compilation symbol which resulted in `PropertyChangedEventManager.DeliverEvent` being used when setting reactive proprties.
+During the netstandard refactor we missed renaming a compilation symbol which resulted in `PropertyChangedEventManager.DeliverEvent` being used when setting reactive properties.
 WeakEventManager [should not be used](https://github.com/reactiveui/ReactiveUI/issues/661) on these platforms and this hotfix disables it.

 Thank you Elijah for sending in this the hotfix - check your email for an invitation to the GitHub organization!